 Salesforce Record ID

-A Salesforce Record ID is a system-generated unique identifier assigned to every record in a Salesforce org.
+A Salesforce Record ID is the system-generated unique identifier that the platform assigns to every record the moment it is created.

 Definition